-• Teacher:
+Teacher:

-• A person with a current certification from the Ontario College of Teachers, under contract by the school/board.
-This person is legally responsible for the students.
+A person with a current certification from the Ontario College of Teachers and under contract by the school/school board (i.e., teacher, vice-principal, principal).
+This person is legally responsible for the students and has the authority and responsibility to supervise.